phrawzty/katacoda/get-started-woo/step2.md

-Set up a virtual environment and install ddev.
+Set up the working directory and clone the extras repo.